SIDIDENG/SIDIDENG.github.io/README.md

 **Project 2**: Precious Metal Recovery from E-waste

-This research program is sponsored by Phinix, LLC (St. Louis , MO), in collaboration with Virginia Polytechnic Institute and State University.
+This research program is sponsored by Phinix, LLC (St. Louis , MO), in collaboration with Virginia Tech.

 ## Professional Experience:
 ### CI Specialist in Gate Gourmet (Hong Kong)